Presidential Emerging Scholar Grant Nomination

-- Nominations for the Presidential Emerging Scholar Grant shall be made by members of the faculty who will actively provide oversight, support and mentor the student through the completion of the project.
+- Nominations for the Presidential Emerging Scholar Grant shall be made by members of the faculty and staff who will actively provide oversight, support and mentor the student through the completion of the project.
 Nominations will be submitted in the fall of each academic year.

 - Nominations will be reviewed for criteria compliance with recommendations forwarded to the President.
 The University President has final granting authority.

 - The amount of the grant will be dependent upon the opportunity, the need and the documented benefit to the student.